elastic/perf8/README.rst

 The project is pluggable, and ships with a few tools:

-- gprof2dot - a cProfile to dot graph generator
+- cprofile - a cProfile to Dot graph generator
 - pyspy - a py-spy speedscope generator
 - memray - a memory flamegraph generator
 - psutil - a psutil integration